XP-Angelholm/ggleap-toolset/README.md

 ## Preparing files and installing

-### Building files

-1. Open PowerShell in the root folder.
-2. Execute `Install-Module -Name ps2exe -Force`.
-3. Execute `build.ps1`.
+### Creating a build

-4. The files are found in _distribution_.
+The build process is initiated by executing _build.ps1_ and the latest build is found in the folder called _distribution_.

 ### Download and installation